-Property, plant and equipment and infrastructure purchased are stated at cost or estimated cost.
+Property, plant and equipment and infrastructure purchased are stated at cost or estimated cost (except for intangible right-to-use lease assets (lease assets) and subscriptions, the measurement of which is discussed in more detail below.).
 Donated property is recorded at acquisition value prevailing at date of donation.
-Depreciation is recorded on capital assets on a government-wide basis or in the Proprietary Fund using the straight-line method and the following estimated useful lives:
+Depreciation is recorded on capital assets on a government-wide basis using the straight-line method and the following estimated useful lives:

 Building and historic museum 40 years

 Building improvements 15 years

 Infrastructure 30 years

 Equipment 3-7 years

 Vehicles 5 years

+Lease assets 3-5 years

+Subscription assets 3-5 years

-H. Leases
+H. Leases and Subscription-Based IT Arrangements

-The Town leases various assets requiring recognition.
+The Town has various lease assets and subscription-based IT arrangements (SBITAs) requiring recognition.
 A lease is a contract that conveys control of the right to use another entity's nonfinancial asset.
 Lease recognition does not apply to short-term leases, contracts that transfer ownership, leases of assets that are investments, or certain regulated leases.
+A SBITA is defined as a contract that conveys control of the right to use another party's (a SBITA vendor's) information technology (IT) software, alone or in combination with tangible capital assets (the underlying IT assets), as specified in the contract for a period of time in an exchange or exchange-like transaction.